Day 1 Berlin Please make your own way to the joining hotel.

 Afternoon Tea at Bran Castle

 Day 15 Braşov/Bucharest (1B) Travel back to Bucharest, stopping to visit Snagov Monastery and its intricately painted walls.
 Dating back to the 14th century, the monastery is believed to hold the remains of Vlad the Impaler.
-Once in Bucharest, enjoy an orientation walk.
+Once in Bucharest, enjoy a walking tour.
 Opt for a final night out on the town.

 Private Vehicle (2.75 hour(s))